 Honestly, though, I’m just not that into spending a ton of time cooking on holidays.
 I know, that’s basically heresy for a food blogger!
 But I love taking a break from everything on holidays to enjoy the time with my kids, and that means even taking a break the things I love, like cooking!

-So over the last few years, I’ve been making Whole30 Shrimp Fra Diavolo on Christmas Eve using Rao’s Arrabbiata sauce!
+I make Shrimp Fra Diavolo on Christmas Eve using Rao’s Arrabbiata sauce!

 And because it’s so easy, I can make this fabulous dinner in just twenty minutes.
 Yeah, I said it.
 TWENTY MINUTES.